-- 1.1 The licensee shall provide arrangements for responding effectively to events requiring protective measures at the scene for: - (a) Regaining control of any Controlling an emergency situation arising at their site, following any reasonably foreseeable event, including events related to combinations of non-nuclear and nuclear hazards as well as events involving all nuclear installations and other facilities on the site; - (b) Preventing or mitigating the consequences at the scene of any such emergency: and - (c) Co-operating with external emergency response organizations in preventing adverse health effects in workers and the public.
+- R1.1 The licensee shall provide arrangements for responding effectively to events requiring protective measures at the scene for: - (a) Controlling an emergency situation arising at their site, following any reasonably foreseeable event, including events related to combinations of hazards as well as events involving all nuclear installations and facilities on the site; - (b) Preventing or mitigating the consequences at the scene of any such emergency; and - (c) Co-operating with external emergency response organizations in preventing adverse health effects to workers and the public.

-2. Emergency Preparedness and Response Plan
+R2.
+Emergency Preparedness and Response Plan

-- 2.1 The licensee shall prepare an on-site emergency plan and establish the necessary organizational structure for clear allocation of responsibilities, authorities, and arrangements for co-ordinating plant activities and co-operating with external response agencies in a timely manner and throughout all phases of an emergency. - 2.2 The licensee shall provide for: - (a) Prompt recognition and classification of emergencies, consistent with the criteria set for alerting the appropriate authorities; - (b) Timely notification and alerting of response personnel; - (c) Ensuring the safety of all persons present on the site, including the protection of the emergency workers; - (d) Informing the authorities and the public, including timely notification and subsequent provision of information as required; - (e) Performing assessments of the current and foreseeable situation on the technical and radiological points of view (on and off site); - (f) Monitoring radioactive releases; - (g) Treatment and first aid of a limited number of contaminated and/or overexposed workers/persons on site; and - (h) Plant management and damage control68. - 2.3 The site emergency plan shall be based upon an assessment of reasonably foreseeable events and situations that may require protective measures on- or off-site.
-The plan shall: - address long-lasting situations; - clarify how site (and if applicable corporate) resources (human and material) common to several installations are used; - be co-ordinated with all other involved bodies;
+- R2.1 The licensee shall prepare an on-site emergency plan and establish the necessary organizational structure for clear allocation of responsibilities, authorities, and arrangements for co-ordinating plant activities and co-operating with external response agencies in a timely manner and throughout all phases of an emergency. - R2.2 The licensee shall provide for: - (a) Prompt recognition and classification of emergencies, consistent with the criteria set for alerting the appropriate authorities; - (b) Timely notification and alerting of response personnel; - (c) Ensuring the safety of all persons present on the site, including the protection of the emergency workers; - (d) Informing the authorities and the public, including timely notification and subsequent provision of information as required; - (e) Performing assessments of the current and foreseeable situation on the technical and radiological points of view (on and off site); - (f) Monitoring radioactive releases; - (g) Treatment and first aid of a limited number of contaminated and/or overexposed workers/persons on site; and - (h) Plant management and damage control.67